Reassessment rattles homeowners - Lititz Record Express

 So, in the vast majority of cases, but not all, the assessed value will be the same as the figure contained in the preliminary notice.

-Appraisers typically say real-estate reassessments result in one third of property owners seeing their taxes go up, one third will see taxes go down and the rest will remain about the same.
+Appraisers typically estimate real estate reassessments result in one-third of property owners seeing their taxes go up, one-third will see taxes go down, and the rest will remain about the same.
 But that may not be the case.

 He explained the main purpose for mailing the preliminary numbers is to give homeowners a chance to appeal.